linqcan/odser2014/README.md

 # Unsupervised Outlier Detection in Software Engineering
 This is a companion repository to the master thesis "Unsupervised Outlier Detection in Software Engineering" by Henrik Larsson and Erik Lindqvist.
+The thesis was supervised by [Richard Torkar](http://torkar.se/).

+The published theis can be found [here](report/publishedThesis.pdf).

-After cloning this repository it is possible to re-run the analysis and compile the report.
+After cloning this repository it is possible to re-run the analysis and re-compile the report.

 ## Requirements
 The following software requirements must be fulfilled in order to run the analysis and compile the report.